 The area north of Grimston Road is part of the designated Norfolk Coast Area of Outstanding Natural Beauty, with Reffley Wood and Roydon Common Site of Special Scientific Interest on the east end of the parish.
 To the west, the salt marshes and the sea defence areas which border the Wash are National Nature Reserves (part of the Norfolk Coast Area of Outstanding Natural Beauty).
 They are host to a variety of waders and wild fowl.
 When the tide recedes, the exposed mudflats are vital feeding areas.
-Barn owls and marsh-harriers hunt untroubled in this quiet, undisturbed environment.
-A very small part of the west end of the Parish is included in The Wash Site of Special Scientific Interest, a component of The Wash Special Protection Area and Ramsar site, and The Wash and North Norfolk Coastal Special Area of Conservation.
+Barn owls and marsh-harriers hunt untroubled in this guiet, undisturbed environment.
+A very small part of the west end of the Parish is included in The Wash Site of Special Scientific Interest, a component of The Wash Special Protection Area and Ramsar1 site, and The Wash and North Norfolk Coastal Special Area of Conservation.
 In July 2014, Norfolk Wildlife Trust supervised a Community Project to map the Habitats of the Parish of South Wootton.
 Their report provides an interesting insight into the flora and fauna present in the Parish.
-(See Evidence Base section 6 -Norfolk Wildlife Trust report, "Putting South Wootton on the Map")
+(See Evidence Base section 6 - Norfolk Wildlife Trust report, "Putting South Wootton on the Map")

 There are three Grade II listed buildings in the Parish, which are the Old Hall, St Mary's Church and the War Memorial located in the churchyard.
 These historic buildings are found in a small area close to The Green.
 From the 1920s onwards, this area and Castle Rising Road/Grimston Road were beginning to be built up.
 By the 1960s, higher density housing development in Gaywood along Wootton Road had reached the parish, and the planned expansion of King's Lynn began to be visible here in many culs-de-sac of new private housing.
 In the 1970s and 1980s, substantial housing estate developments were planned and completed, almost linking South and North Wootton save for a series of woods and open spaces.
 These natural areas create the boundaries that distinguish between two distinct villages, as well as retaining the separate focal points of each village.
-South Wootton housing also extended alongside Reffley
+South Wootton housing also extended alongside Reffley Wood in a detached area almost one mile from the village centre but is now linked by later development including shopping.

-&lt;sup>1 A designation under the Ramsar Convention on Wetlands of International Importance.
+1 A designation under the Ramsar Convention on Wetlands of International Importance.
 (Ramsar being the city in Iran where this Convention took place.)